Ada Marra: Political career

+In addition to her role in parliament, Marra has been serving as a member of the Swiss delegation to the Parliamentary Assembly of the Council of Europe since 2020.
+As a member of the Socialist Party, she is part of the Socialists, Democrats and Greens Group.
+In the Assembly, she serves on the Committee on Migration, Refugees and Displaced Persons (since 2022), the Committee on Equality and Non-Discrimination (since 2020), the Sub-Committee on Migrant Smuggling and Trafficking in Human Beings (since 2022) and the Sub-Committee on Gender Equality (since 2020).
+She is also the Assembly's rapporteur on undocumented persons.

 Volunteering

 Marra is involved in several charity associations linked with the struggle against precariousness.
 She is a member of the Presidium of Caritas Switzerland in connection with the Roman Catholic Church and President of the Mother Sofia Foundation (which was originally linked to the Serbian Orthodox Church but no longer has religious affiliations Today) since June 1, 2011.